XieJunran/COP5618-Project/README.md

 Project Description
 --------------
 This project produces a game similar to an very famous video game, Battle City.
-Most elements, including tank, misiile, wall and water, come from the original game.
+Most elements, including tank, missile, wall and water, come from the original game.
 The difference is that Battle City is a local game which allows one or two player to control a tank to move in 4 directions and fire missiles, and fight with enemy tanks controlled by AI to protect the base, chapter by chapter, while this game is multi-player network game.
 Each play controls a tank, fights with each other and wins the game by standing the last.

 Running Instruction
 ---------------------